sql-machine-learning/elasticdl/docs/designs/ps_design.md

 **push_model**

 This is a RPC service for model initialization.
 There is no model definition file in the PS side.
 Workers will initialize the model when the first mini-batch data comes in.
-Then it push the model to the PS side.
+Then wotkers push the model to the PS side.

-Following is the definition of model proto message:
+Following is the definition of the model proto message:

 ```proto
 message Tensor {